gvoze32/c9cli/README.md

 # c9tui

-Simple bash script to create user and install C9 IDE Workspace then automatically install some required packages.
+Simple Cloud9 IDE bash script to create and manage users.

 # Install
 Please choose one of the version.